IMELLLA/API_Workshop/LabGuide100.md

 ## STEP 6: Deploy an API Gateway – Install and configure Physical API Gateway

-- Use a File Transfer tool such as FileZilla to copy files from the local machine to the VM instance
+- Use a File Transfer tool such as FileZilla (Mac) or MoBaXTerm (Windows) to copy files from the local machine to the VM instance
 ![](images/35.png)

-- Assuming that you already finished downloading the actual API Gateway zip file.
-Make sure you unzipped it in the specified location during step 2 of the wizard.

-  ***Important: Replace the gateway-props.json file that is at the root of the just unzipped API gateway by the one that you just downloaded as a product of the Wizard.**

 - Connect to the Oracle Linux instance using the terminal.
 Change the directory to the location for the SSH keys

 - Then, run the following command.
 Use the Public IP assigned to your VM instance:

-  > $ ssh -i oci_instance opc@[public IP address]
+  **$ ssh -i oci_instance opc@[your public IP address]**

+- After you logged into your VM, use the following command to create a **APIGateway** folder which contains **install** folder and **downloads** folder

+    **$ mkdir APIGateway**
+    **$ cd APIGateway --> mkdir downloads --> mkdir install**

+- Upload the API Gateway Zip file you just downloaded to the FileZilla (Make sure you unzipped it in the specified location during step 2 of the wizard).

+  ***Important: Replace the gateway-props.json file that is at the root of the just unzipped API gateway by the one that you just downloaded as a product of the Wizard.**

 - If not already done, install Oracle certified JDK 1.8+ and set JAVA_HOME.